-The palak chole recipe is like the North Indian chole curry and just has the addition of spinach.
-Basically an onion-tomato paste sauteed with spices to which the spinach and then the chickpeas are added.
+The recipe of palak chole is similar to the North Indian chana masala but with the addition of spinach.
+To make the curry, onion-tomato paste is sauteed with spices to which the spinach and then the cooked chickpeas are added.

 The recipe can be made with regular spinach or baby spinach.
 Instead of using dried chickpeas, which require cooking, canned chickpeas can also be used.
 For more spinach recipes, you can check this collection of 29 palak recipes.